-Home to the Qatar Masters and designed by Peter Harradine in the mid 1990s, Doha Golf Club is located about 10 kilometres to the north of Doha, the Qatari capital.
+Home to the Qatar Masters between 1998 and 2018 (before the event moved to Education City), the Championship course at Doha Golf Club was designed by Peter Harradine in the mid 1990s and it's located about 10 kilometres to the north of Doha, the Qatari capital.

 The Championship course is quite varied in character with some holes framed by natural rock formations and others framed by water hazards.
 Naturally for a desert course, sand bunkers are in plentiful supply!
 The par five 9th is monster, measuring a whopping 639 yards from the tips and many of the par fours are rather challenging two shotters.

 65 cacti were imported from Arizona to add a prickle to the desert proceedings and more than 10,000 trees and shrubs have been planted.
 Naturally the new tree planting will require time to settle in but it’s already plain to see that Doha Golf Club is set to remain a key Middle Eastern venue on the world golfing stage.

 In addition to the Championship course, there is a 9-hole floodlit course at Doha Golf Club, which measures 2,808 yards and affords stunning views of the West Bay Lagoon.
 It's known as the Academy course and it's an ideal layout for the less experienced golfer.

 One of my favourites.
 Gentle rolling desert terrain, perfectly conditioned and some unique holes.
 Some of the highlights are the back tees on 11 that are perched high on a rock, the limestone formations in front of the 12th green, the spectacular and tough 15th, and the drivable 16th over a huge rock outcropping.
 And, the "wobbly" office towers in the background down on the West Bay are fun to see.